0xd34df00d/lcss/src/text/plugins/plugins-tabsessmanager.md

 Features
 --------

 - Automatically restores last session on LeechCraft startup.
--   Allows one to save named sessions for restoring them later.
+- Allows saving named sessions and either restoring all or just some tabs from them later on.